afadilla13/sql-challenge/README.md

 List the frequency counts, in descending order, of all the employee last names (that is, how many employees share each last name).

-Shoutout to Alplky for the codes that I referred to.